 Actions in the body:

 Salty taste has mild, heavy, unctuous, and hot properties.
 It is composed of fire and water elements.
-It supports the following actions:
+It supports the following actions:- Digestion

 - Moistening the food